-The New Mexico Department of Game and Fish is interested in leasing more lands with good habitat for fishing, hunting and/or trapping.
+The New Mexico Department of Game and Fish is interested in leasing more lands with good habitat for fishing or hunting.
 Landowners can sign an agreement with NMDGF and receive a per-acre payment.
 Under some circumstances, NMDGF will pay for right-of-way across the property of a landowner, so anglers and hunters can access larger tracts of State Trust and Federal lands.
 The State of New Mexico provides liability protection to landowners who participate.
 Funding for Open Gate is provided from a portion of annual Habitat Management & Access Validation sales.
-To learn more about the Open Gate program, visit: www.wildlife.state.nm.us/open-gate/ or telephone: (505) 476-8043.
+To learn more about the Open Gate program, visit: www.wildlife.state.nm.us/open-gate/ or telephone: 505-476-8043.

-Aaw Mexico Fishing Waters
+New Mexico Fishing Waters